Canadian small businesses invited to develop innovative solution to new challenge

 "Our government is using its purchasing power to help small businesses innovate and become more competitive.
 Through Innovative Solutions Canada, we're accessing quality products, while businesses are growing and creating good middle-class jobs."

 – The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development

 "Small businesses are the backbone of our economy and employ over 8 million hard-working Canadians.
 That's why our government is committed to helping small businesses start up, scale up and access new markets.
 Innovative Solutions Canada is a fantastic program that uses government procurement to help small businesses innovate and then commercialize their innovations.
-These are worthy new challenges, and I can't wait to see what our innovative Canadian small businesses come up with."
+This is a worthy new challenge, and I can't wait to see what our innovative Canadian small businesses come up with."

 – The Honourable Mary Ng, Minister of Small Business and Export Promotion

-- Program funding will come from the 20 departments and agencies participating in Innovative Solutions Canada.
+- Program funding comes from the 20 departments and agencies participating in Innovative Solutions Canada.
 Each department will set aside funding for this initiative that amounts to one percent of its 2015–16 combined procurement and internal research and development expenditures.
-Together, the funding from the departments and agencies represents a more than $100-million investment over the course of five years.
+Together, the funding from the departments and agencies represents an annual $100-million investment over the course of five years.

 Follow Innovation, Science and Economic Development Canada on Twitter: @ISED_CA

 SOURCE Innovation, Science and Economic Development Canada